 But here's a critical point I want to emphasize:

 The foundation of ethical jewelry practices in the UK and the EU is based on sourcing from the impoverished small-scale communities throughout the world.

-Let’s now, in our Brilliant Earth review, consider the initiative in context to this new opportunity to provide the most transformative and ethical gold in the world: Fairtrade/Fairmined Gold.
+Let’s now, in our Brilliant Earth review, consider Brilliant Earth's interface with the opportunity to support arguably the most transformative ethical sourcing initiative available for jewelers: Fairtrade/Fairmined Gold.

 A Review of Brilliant Earth's Fairmined Gold "Temporary Promotion" And Recycled Gold Story

 Fairmined/Fairtrade Gold was introduced to the UK in 2011, though the standards split in 2013.
 These days we have Fairtrade Gold and Fairmined Gold.

 Though Fairmined and Fairtrade Gold are different brands with different politics, what’s critical to understand at this point is that both would help the guy above extract gold safely, removing mercury from the environment while uplifting the miner from desperate poverty.

 Also, both Fairtrade Gold and Fairmined Gold have failed to have any significant market impact in the US.